ajmalsiddiqui/mouse-cli/README.md

 The above mentioned [steps for windows](#windows) can be followed for Linux/Mac OSX too.
 But an easier way to compile and run the main file is to execute the following script:
     `bash scripts/main.sh`

+#### Or Run the Executable

+The currently compiled code is available directly as an executable in build/main.

 ### To Do: